IntergatedCircuits/CanDybugFW/README.md

 | 3      | 0x40 | CAN bus error            | {1 byte error info} |
 | 2      | 0x8# | CAN frame sent by device | {} |

-The last two types are only sent by the device, the others are both sent by the hostto initiate a CAN frame transmission on the bus and by the device when it read a CAN frame from the bus.
+The last two types are only sent by the device, the others (the frame packets) are both sent by the host to initiate a CAN frame transmission on the bus and by the device when it read a CAN frame from the bus.
 The frames are always transmitted in the order they are sent to the device.

 ## Hardware design